hisunjiang/Public-datasets-of-BCI/README.md

 # Brief description
-The following parts will list some of the widely used public EEG datasets in the literature.
+The following parts will list some of the widely used public BCI datasets in the literature.

 Keeping on updating...